Skip to Content

 Serving Suggestions

 Thanks in large part to social media and taco trucks, birria de res has gained popularity.
 In addition to serving it as a stew, food enthusiasts use the flavor-rich beef birria as a filling for tacos and quesadillas or a topping for birria nachos or fries.
-Birria ramen is also a thing, so the possibilities are actually endless.
+Birria ramen is also a thing, so the possibilities are endless.

-What to do With the Leftovers
+What To Do With Leftovers

-• Refrigerate – Store the leftovers in an airtight container for 3-4 days.
+• Refrigerate: Store the leftovers in an airtight container for 3-4 days.

-• Freeze If you don’t plan to consume the birria within a few days, freeze it for longer-term storage.
+• Freeze: If you don’t plan to consume the birria within a few days, freeze it for longer-term storage.
 Let it cool completely, and transfer it to a freezer-safe container or bag.
 Birria con consome freezes for 2-3 months.

-• Repurpose – Repurpose the leftovers to make tacos, quesadillas, birria nachos, or enchiladas, or add shredded potatoes and home fries to make a hash.
+• Repurpose: Repurpose the leftovers to make tacos, quesadillas, birria nachos, or enchiladas, or add shredded potatoes and home fries to make a hash.

 Frequently Asked Questions